Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Mac OS/Mac Mini m4 - Move data to external storage.md

 ##### Quite not safe in my opinion (connect), the SSD fail for example.

 So as I list out 3 options above, the option 2 is the most optimal one.
-The first option is ease of use
+The first option is ease of use.
+Reference and guide for each way